theglassdesk/autonovel-ui/README.md

 # AutoNovel UI

 AutoNovel UI is a streamlined, desktop-style interface for local inference novel generation pipelines.
-It allows you to build a novel from a premise, to an outline, to fully drafted chapters using either local AI models (via LM Studio, Ollama, etc.) or cloud-based Gemini models.
+It allows you to build a novel from a premise, to an outline, to fully drafted chapters using either local AI models (via LM Studio, Ollama, etc.) or cloud-based models.

 ## How to Run This Application